Featural writing system: Semi-featural systems

 Other scripts may have limited featural elements.
 Many languages written in the Latin alphabet make use of diacritics, and those letters using diacritics are sometimes considered separate letters within the language's alphabet.
 The Polish alphabet, for example, indicates a palatal articulation of some consonants with an acute accent.
+The International Phonetic Alphabet (IPA) also has some featural elements, for example in the hooks and tails that are characteristic of implosives, ɓ ɗ ʄ ɠ ʛ, and retroflex consonants, ʈ ɖ ʂ ʐ ɳ ɻ ɽ ɭ.
+The IPA diacritics are also featural.

 The Turkish alphabet uses the presence of one or two dots above a vowel to indicate that it is a front vowel.
 The Japanese kana syllabaries indicate voiced consonants with marks known as dakuten.
-The International Phonetic Alphabet (IPA) also has some featural elements, for example in the hooks and tails that are characteristic of implosives, ɓ ɗ ʄ ɠ ʛ, and retroflex consonants, ʈ ɖ ʂ ʐ ɳ ɻ ɽ ɭ.
-The IPA diacritics are also featural.
 The Fraser alphabet used for Lisu rotates the letters for the tenuis consonants ꓑ /p/, ꓔ /t/, ꓝ /ts/, ꓚ /tʃ/, and ꓗ /k/ 180° to indicate aspiration.